The God of Israel controls the future. Here’s what the God of Israel says:

 Land Partitioning – a Two-State Solution: Under the 1917 Balfour Declaration Britain supported the creation of a Jewish home in Palestine, with the proviso that the civil and religious rights of the existing non-Jewish communities were preserved.
 This Declaration was based upon the biblical promise to Abraham and was formalized by the 1922 British Mandate for Palestine, where Palestine was defined as the land west of the river Jordan, including Judea and Samaria (now called the West Bank).
 In 1947 nearly half of Palestine was owned by Arabs, nearly half was “Crown Lands” under the 1922 British Mandate, and about 8% was Jewish.
 In the same year UN Resolution 181 recommended that this area be divided equally into an Arab state and a Jewish state, and Jerusalem was to be ‘internationalized’.
 The Jews accepted the resolution but the Arabs rejected it.
 When the British left Palestine, the Palestine Mandate was absorbed into Article 80 of the UN Charter, and still stands today.

 Palestinian and Jewish Refugees: Since the two-state solution was rejected, immediately after the Declaration of the State in 1948 the Arab nations (notably the Egyptian and Syrian armies) invaded Israel.
+So Arab nations started the Israeli-Palestinian conflict, which led to the refugee problem.
 In this so-called ‘War of Independence’, many Palestinians evacuated their homes under direction from Arab armies, hoping to return soon after the inevitable Arab victory, link.
 Instead, over 700,000 Palestinians became refugees that year in what is known as the Nakba (Arabic for catastrophe).
 A further 250,000 Palestinians fled to the West Bank or Gaza Strip during the 1967 war, link.